Hebba Hassan

 Hebba works with young people who may be experiencing anxiety, depression, trauma, or challenges in their relationships with others or themselves.
 When life feels fast, overwhelming, or difficult to focus on, therapy can offer a space to slow down, reconnect, and work toward meaningful goals at a pace that feels manageable.

 Her approach centres autonomy, flexibility, and affirming care, with particular attention to supporting neurodivergent clients in ways that feel accessible and respectful.
+She incorporates anti-oppressive, trauma-informed approaches and cultural humility into her practice to build on the therapeutic alliance; seeking to empower, support and enhance client hope and capacity, while respecting their personal values and pace.

 Therapeutic Approach